clojure-goes-fast/clojure-goes-fast.com/content/blog/2017-09-23-benchmarking-tool-criterium.md

 takes a single expression and executes it.
 When the expression finishes running, it will print the time it took in milliseconds.

-Let's see how quickly Clojure can calculate the average number of a sequence (when using a terribly inefficient algorithm).
-A **wrong** way to do this would
+Let's see how quickly Clojure can calculate the mean value of a sequence (using a terribly inefficient algorithm).
+A **wrong** way to do this would be:
-be:

 ```clojure-repl
 user=> (time (reduce + (map #(/ % 100.0) (range 100))))